jtimdwyer/arxiv_recommender/README.md

 > In this directory you will find a Dockerfile that defines a Docker image in which you should be able to run all of the notebooks and other code within this repository.

-> Please keep the following caveats in mind
+__Please keep the following caveats in mind:__

 1. There are large files that you will download by using this Dockerfile, in particular a plain text version of the tokenized abstracts of every article on __arXiv__.
 If you don't want to download the vectors and various files associated with the output of GloVe, you can remove the final run command from the Dockerfile.

 1. The current implementation for fitting GloVe vectors on a corpus uses the [Stanford NLP C code](https://nlp.stanford.edu/projects/glove/).
 This process is intensive and can take up substantial memory and CPU resources.

 * *[Final_Report.md](Final_Report.md)*